mkarpoff/vim8-pack/README.md

 `<file>` is the name of the required INI format file.
 This can be generated using `vim-pack export` this is useful for transferring configurations between machines.

+## Completion
+To make this easier to use bash completion functionality has been added.
+This program is designed to be easily used without `sudo` so by default it uses the user level completion configuration and not the system wide completion configuration.
+This means that it will place the completion script in `~/.bash-completion.d/` and if there is no `~/.bash_compltion` it will add a link for one.